 here through Gurudev Siyag’s spiritual power knows exactly which specific

-postures the practitioner needs to undergo to rid himself of body and mind
+postures the practitioner needs to undergo

-ailments, and to progress on the spiritual path.
+to progress on the spiritual path.

 The yogic postures under Siddha Yoga are therefore not standardized nor are they